 - 1. On developments where a show home is being provided, a sustainable show home must be provided (either separately or instead of the show home) demonstrating environmentally sustainable alternatives beyond those provided to achieve the standard agreed for the development. - 2.
 The sustainable alternatives can be purchased when a dwelling is bought off-plan and must be fully functional in the show home and positively marketed.
 Purchasers should be clear on where alternatives are available, why it is more sustainable, and the cost of including the alternative. - 3.
-It must be as practical as possible for the purchaser to buy the sustainable alternatives as to purchase the standard options and unreasonable premiums should not be added for the environmentally friendly options. - 4.22 Sustainable show homes can demonstrate environmentally sustainable alternatives for finishes, materials, fixtures and technologies as options that can be purchased when a dwelling is bought off-plan.
-Examples of options include: - renewable technologies such as solar panels; - rainwater harvesting and greywater recycling devices; - windows and doors from sustainably sourced materials, with significantly improved 'u' values; - mechanical ventilation and heat recovery; - smart energy metering and management systems; - low energy internal and external light fittings; - water efficient toilets and other sanitary ware fixtures or fittings; - white goods with high energy efficiency ratings and low water consumption; - raised growing beds, composting and enhanced recycling bins; - sustainably sourced and low embodied energy flooring and wall finishes, kitchens and furniture. - 4.23 The Council has secured the provision of sustainable show homes at Trumpington Meadows and Cambourne.
+It must be as practical as possible for the purchaser to buy the sustainable alternatives as to purchase the standard options and the environmentally friendly options must be offered at a price (including cost of delivery and/or installation) that reflects the same profit margin to the developer as other standard buyer's options or extras. - 4.23 Sustainable show homes can demonstrate environmentally sustainable alternatives for finishes, materials, fixtures and technologies as options that can be purchased when a dwelling is bought off-plan.
+Examples of options include: - renewable technologies such as solar panels; - rainwater harvesting and greywater recycling devices; - windows and doors from sustainably sourced materials, with significantly improved 'u' values; - mechanical ventilation and heat recovery; - smart energy metering and management systems; - low energy internal and external light fittings; - water efficient toilets and other sanitary ware fixtures or fittings; - white goods with high energy efficiency ratings and low water consumption; - raised growing beds, composting and enhanced recycling bins; - sustainably sourced and low embodied energy flooring and wall finishes, kitchens and furniture. - 4.24 The Council has secured the provision of sustainable show homes at Trumpington Meadows and Cambourne.